-Older Home Wiring Replacement
+Old Home Wiring Replacement

 Do you have an older home?
 Do you have older electrical wiring such as knob and tube wiring or BX wiring?

-All of the homes that have either BX wiring (otherwise known as early armored cable) or knob and tube wiring have plaster and lat ceilings/walls.
-We specialize in being able to carefully deal with these walls/ceilings without having them fall apart.
-Although I will say there are SOME homes where the ceilings may already be cracking/falling apart and any further holes will continue to cause it to degrade.
-Other challenges of older homes we work with–
+All of the homes that have knob and tube wiring or BX wiring (otherwise known as early armored cable) have lath and plaster walls/ceilings.
+We specialize in the ability to carefully deal with these walls/ceilings without them falling apart.
+But I will say that SOME homes have ceilings that are already cracking/falling apart, so any further holes will cause them to keep degrading.

 - Large crown moldings

-- LARGE Victorian era homes
+- LARGE Victorian-era homes

 - Antique lights